anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.rst

        kube-scheduler and kube-controller-manager.
      - :ref:`gen.rsl.02 <chapters/chapter02:Kubernetes Architecture Requirements>`,
        :ref:`gen.avl.01 <chapters/chapter02:Kubernetes Architecture Requirements>`
-     - :ref:`RI2 Installation on Bare Metal Infratructure
+     - :ref:`RI2 Installation on Bare Metal Infrastructure
-       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
+       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infrastructure>`
    * - ra2.k8s.004
      - Highly available worker nodes
-     - An implementation must consist of at least one worker node per availability zone or fault domain to ensure the high availability and resilience of workloads managed by Kubernetes
+     - An implementation must consist of at least one worker node per availability zone or fault domain to ensure the high availability and resilience of workloads managed by Kubernetes.
      - :ref:`en.rsl.01 <chapters/chapter02:Kubernetes Architecture Requirements>`,
        :ref:`gen.avl.01 <chapters/chapter02:Kubernetes Architecture Requirements>`,
        :ref:`kcm.gen.02 <chapters/chapter02:Kubernetes Architecture Requirements>`,
        :ref:`inf.com.02 <chapters/chapter02:Infrastructure Recommendations>`
      -
    * - ra2.k8s.005
-     - Kubernetes API Version
+     - Kubernetes API version
      - In alignment with the `Kubernetes version support policy
        <https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-versions>`__, an implementation must
-       use a Kubernetes version as per the subcomponent versions table in :ref:`index:required component versions`.
+       use a Kubernetes version according to the subcomponent versions table in :ref:`index:required component versions`.
      -
      -
    * - ra2.k8s.006
-     - NUMA Support
+     - NUMA support
-     - When hosting workloads matching the High Performance profile, the TopologyManager and CPUManager feature gates must be enabled and configured on the kubelet.
+     - When hosting workloads matching the high-performance profile, the TopologyManager and CPUManager feature gates must be enabled and configured in the kubelet.
        --feature-gates="..., TopologyManager=true,CPUManager=true" --topology-manager-policy=single-numa-node
        --cpu-manager-policy=static

        .. note::

-          Note, TopologyManager is enabled by default in Kubernetes v1.18 and later, with CPUManager enabled by default in Kubernetes v1.10 and later.
+          The TopologyManager feature is enabled by default in Kubernetes v1.18 and later, and the CPUManager feature is enabled by default in Kubernetes v1.10 and later.

      - :ref:`e.cap.007 <chapters/chapter02:Cloud Infrastructure Software Profile Capabilities>`,
        :ref:`infra.com.cfg.002 <ref_model:chapters/chapter05:Virtual Compute Profiles>`,
        :ref:`infra.hw.cpu.cfg.003 <ref_model:chapters/chapter08:telco edge cloud: infrastructure profiles>`
      -
    * - ra2.k8s.007
-     - DevicePlugins Feature Gate
+     - DevicePlugins feature gate
-     - When hosting workloads matching the High Performance profile, the DevicePlugins feature gate must be enabled.
+     - When hosting workloads matching the high-performance profile, the DevicePlugins feature gate must be enabled.
        --feature-gates="...,DevicePlugins=true,..."

        .. note::

-        Note, this is enabled by default in Kubernetes v1.10 or later.
+        The DevicePlugins feature is enabled by default in Kubernetes v1.10 or later.

      - Various, e.g. :ref:`e.cap.013 <ref_model:chapters/chapter04:Exposed Performance Optimisation Capabilities>`
-     - :ref:`RI2 Installation on Bare Metal Infratructure
+     - :ref:`RI2 Installation on Bare Metal Infrastructure
-       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infratructure>`
+       <ref_impl2:chapters/chapter04:Installation on Bare Metal Infrastructure>`
    * - ra2.k8s.008
-     - System Resource Reservations
+     - System resource reservations
-     - To avoid resource starvation issues on nodes, the implementation of the architecture must reserve compute resources for system daemons and Kubernetes system daemons such as kubelet, container runtime, etc. Use the following kubelet flags: --reserved-cpus=[a-z], using two of a-z to reserve 2 SMT threads.
+     - To avoid resource starvation issues on the nodes, the implementation of the architecture must reserve compute resources for system daemons and Kubernetes system daemons such as kubelet, container runtime, and so on.
+Use the following kubelet flags: --reserved-cpus=[a-z], using two of a-z to reserve 2 SMT threads.
      - :ref:`i.cap.014 <chapters/chapter02:Cloud Infrastructure Software Profile Capabilities>`
      -
    * - ra2.k8s.009
-     - CPU Pinning
+     - CPU pinning
-     - When hosting workloads matching the High Performance profile, in order to support CPU Pinning, the kubelet must be started with the --cpu-manager-policy=static option.
+     - When hosting workloads matching the high-performance profile, in order to support CPU pinning, the kubelet must be started with the --cpu-manager-policy=static option.

        .. note::

-        Note, only containers in Guaranteed pods - where CPU resource requests and limits are identical - and configured with positive-integer CPU requests will take advantage of this.
-All other Pods will run on CPUs in the remaining shared pool.
+        Only containers in Guaranteed pods - where CPU resource requests and limits are identical - and configured with positive-integer CPU requests will take advantage of this.
+All other pods will run on CPUs in the remaining shared pool.

      - :ref:`infra.com.cfg.003 <ref_model:chapters/chapter05:Virtual Compute Profiles>`